Reposted from Bruce Krasting’s blog with his permission.

 $1.5 trillion is a hell of a lot of money to suddenly appear on the balance sheet of these lessors, for that reason alone I expect that the new rules will be watered down.
 No one wants to see another $1.5T of debt exposed those days.
 From the C&A report:

-Do you believe that liquidity moves markets?Then click here to learn how you can follow the money.Essentially, the standards will require tenants to place leases on their balance sheets—an enormous line item that consists of anything from office, business and farm machinery to, yes, real estate.
+Liquidity moves markets!Click here to learn how you can follow the money.Essentially, the standards will require tenants to place leases on their balance sheets—an enormous line item that consists of anything from office, business and farm machinery to, yes, real estate.

 But really, it’s there.
 I can’t imagine how the accounting rules can bury this debt.
 I’m amazed there a is even any debate, after all we’ve been through.
 The conclusion that it could cost 190k jobs and $28b annually might be correct.
 I would like to see a different report.
 What is the cost (in both jobs and money) of allowing phony accounting to persist?
 A few years ago we were measuring this in the Trillions.
 We still are.